QuiltMC/developer-wiki/wiki/blocks/oriented-block/en.md

 with "Glowing Blackwood Log" being the example block.

-First off, you will want to make a blockstate json like the following:
+First off, you will want to make two block model json like the following:
 The X, Y, and Z are your blockstate's axis.

 `src/main/resources/assets/yeefpineapple/blockstates/glowing_blackwood.json`: